The latest numbers on COVID-19 in Canada for Saturday, Jan. 30, 2021

 There have been no deaths reported over the past week.
 The overall death rate is zero per 100,000 people.

-There was one new case Friday from 740 completed tests, for a positivity rate of 0.14 per cent.
-The rate of active cases is 0.92 per 100,000 people.
-Over the past seven days, there has been seven new case.
+There were three new cases Saturday.
+The rate of active cases is 1.12 per 100,000 people.
+Over the past seven days, there have been a total of 10 new cases.
 The seven-day rolling average of new cases is one.

 There have been no deaths reported over the past week.
 The overall death rate is 6.64 per 100,000 people.